 One bag of soap nuts from this shop contains 25 nuts, and you can use them for 25-30 wash loads.
 Each purchase comes with a reusable muslin bag.
 They recommend adding 5-10 nuts for a single wash in warm water or water with a higher temperature.
 You need to dry the bag of nuts after each wash before storing it.

-Herbal Elixir's pack contains 150 grams of nuts, one cotton bag, and one bottle of essential oils.
+Herbal Elixir's pack contains 150 grams of nuts, one cotton bag, and one bottle of essential oil.
 The nuts will last for 30 washes.
 To use, you need to put four full nuts or eight half-nuts in the bag provided.
 And then, put about ten drops of oil on the bag and place it in the washer with your laundry.
+With the addition of the oil, a tip you can use regardless of supplier, your clothes smell great when washed.
 You can wash with hot, warm, or cold water.
 You can re-use their shells an average of three times.

 |Pierce R. C. Soap Nuts: Do They Have Antibacterial Properties in the Laundry.
 California State Science Fair.
 2012 Project Summary.
 J2017|